apache/apisix/README.md

   - [Elasticsearch](docs/en/latest/plugins/elasticsearch-logger.md): push logs to Elasticsearch.
   - [Datadog](docs/en/latest/plugins/datadog.md): push custom metrics to the DogStatsD server, comes bundled with [Datadog agent](https://docs.datadoghq.com/agent/), over the UDP protocol.
 DogStatsD basically is an implementation of StatsD protocol which collects the custom metrics for Apache APISIX agent, aggregates it into a single data point and sends it to the configured Datadog server.
   - [Helm charts](https://github.com/apache/apisix-helm-chart)
   - [HashiCorp Vault](https://www.vaultproject.io/): Support secret management solution for accessing secrets from Vault secure storage backed in a low trust environment.
-Currently, RS256 keys (public-private key pairs) or secret keys can be linked from vault in [jwt-auth](docs/en/latest/plugins/jwt-auth.md#enable-jwt-auth-with-vault-compatibility) authentication plugin.
+Currently, RS256 keys (public-private key pairs) or secret keys can be linked from vault in jwt-auth authentication plugin using [APISIX Secret](docs/en/latest/terminology/secret.md) resource.

 - **Highly scalable**
   - [Custom plugins](docs/en/latest/plugin-develop.md): Allows hooking of common phases, such as `rewrite`, `access`, `header filter`, `body filter` and `log`, also allows to hook the `balancer` stage.